-In January 2021, the Company completed a private placement of \$35.0 million of Debentures.
-An entity controlled by Paramount's President and Chief Executive Officer and Chairman purchased \$25.0 million of the Debentures.
-All of the Debentures held by this entity were converted to acquire an aggregate of 3,750,375 Common Shares in December 2021.
+In January 2021, the Company completed a private placement of \$35.0 million of 7.5% senior unsecured convertible debentures with a maturity date of January 31, 2024.
+An entity controlled by Paramount's President and Chief Executive Officer and Chairman purchased \$25.0 million of the debentures.
+All of the debentures held by this entity were converted to acquire an aggregate of 3,750,375 Common Shares in December 2021.